2014-2015 Comprehensive Fee

 International students may make payment by using peerTransfer.
 See "International bank transfers" for instructions.

-A monthly payment plan is offered by Sallie Mae.
+A monthly payment plan is offered by Higher One.
 See "Payment Plan" for details.

 Billing statements are available electronically and payments may be made via the web.
 Parents can make payments online only if their student sets them up as an authorized user.
 To make a person an authorized user, the student will need to access his/her PioneerWeb account, click on the Services tab, click on "View my statement and pay online", click on "View my bills and make a payment."
 Be sure to only hit enter once each time.
 When the welcome screen appears, click on Authorized User at the top and follow the instructions.
 Once this is entered, the person authorized will get emails with instructions which will take the user to the student's account where the statement can be viewed and a payment can be made online.
 Services provided include: